yzhao325/yzhao325.github.io/research.md

 ## The Terminal Tracking Cameras (TTCams) on the Lucy Mission

 The <a href="https://lucy.swri.edu/">NASA Lucy Discovery mission</a>, launched in October 2021, is the first mission to the Trojan asteroids, which are regarded as an opportunity to learn more about the history and formation of the solar system.
 The Terminal Tracking Cameras (TTCams) on the Lucy Mission are primarily a flight navigation tool, but have a secondary science objective to observe the Trojans asteroids at close approach.
-Radiometric calibration of these cameras were performed as a joint venture between Malin Space Science Systems, KinetX, and Arizona State University.
+Radiometric calibration of these cameras were performed jointly between Malin Space Science Systems, KinetX, and Arizona State University.